dherrera1911/dherrera1911.github.io/_posts/2025-08-10-open-neural-coding.md

 The variable `X` now contains the spike counts for our 45 neurons across the 1163 selected trials.

+Now we should obtain the labels for each trial.
-Given that we only kept one spatial frequency and phase, the experimental condition for each trial is determined by the orientation.
-We can extract the orientations from `stim_table` and convert them to integer labels:
+Since we fixed the spatial frequency and phase, we'll use the orientations that we can extract from `stim_table`, and convert them to integer labels using `np.unique()`:

 ```python
 ori = stim_table.orientation.values